grrrwaaa/courses/datt4950/labs.md

 [![Labs of the paleofuture](img/collaborative_coding.jpg)](http://paleofuture.com/blog/2011/8/24/the-push-button-school-of-tomorrow-1958.html)

 Most of the examples we will work though in the labs will use the JavaScript programming language, embedded in web browsers.
 To make this easier, I have prepared a starter-kit template, from which all our in-lab examples will be written, and which students can easily fork and extend via Codepen.io's online editor.
+(I am happy however to also demonstrate taking these ideas into different environments, such as Max/MSP, Cinder, GLSL, Unreal, etc., and we may spend more time doing this in the later parts of the course.)

+---

 To start a new script, [open the following link and then press the "Fork" button to create a new copy](http://codepen.io/grrrwaaa/pen/qObgdb?editors=001)